Nayana-Anna/LanguageBridge/README.md

 # Language Bridge

 The Language Bridge App is a Streamlit application designed to assist Indian students in translating their notes from English into multiple Indian languages.
-The app supports various file formats, including txt, docx, pdf, and pptx.
+The app supports various file formats, including docx, pdf, and pptx.
 It utilizes Azure services, specifically App Services: Web app and Cognitive Services: Translator, to provide seamless translation capabilities.

 [Project Link]()